 If any tradesman tells you that they can eliminate dust completely I would be very skeptical – it just simply is not possible.

 The bag that dust is collected in has to have a limited amount of airflow through it due to the vacuum pumping huge amounts of air into the bag along with the dust – for that reason some dust will escape.

 - Request a quote now - Click here

 - Take a look at some of our previous work - Click here

-- Read some of our testimonials - they are all 100% genuine - Click here
+- Read some of our testimonials - Click here

 Moisture-cured (aka. solvent-based or oil-based) polyurethane is the most common product that is used by floor sanding companies.
 The easiest way to tell whether a solvent-based or water-based product is being applied is if its giving off strong toxic fumes.
 Water-based products have very little smell so can be easily distinguished.